coldshrine/study-notes/papers/out-of-the-tar-pit.md

 FRP strongly encourages data to be treated as essential state _only_ when it has been _input directly by a user_.

 #### Essential logic ("behaviour")

+Compromises both functional and algebraic relational parts.

+The definitions can make use of an arbitrary set of pure user-defined functions.

+Logic specifies a set of _integrity constraints_, boolean expressions which must hold at all times.

+#### Accidental state and control ("performance")

+Consists of a series of isolated performance "hints".
+They should be declarative in nature and intended to provide guidance to the infrastructure.
+It provides a means to specify _what state_ (accidental) should exist. amd it provides means to specify _what physical storage mechanisms_ should be used.